pir8gr3As3Mnky/Term-Project/README.md

 Overview

-This project was designed to let us explore and appply the knoledge that I gained from the course.
+This project was designed to let us explore and appply the knowledge that I gained from the course.

 ######!!!! need to edit from here down !!!!######